Pwd9000-ML/blog-devto/posts/Github-Automate-Azure-RBAC/Github-Automate-Azure-RBAC.md

 $appId=$(az ad app list --display-name $appName --query [].appId -o tsv)
 ```

-Now that we have our `appId` we can create our service principal and also give our principal the correct `Role Based Access Control (RBAC)` permissions on our subscription or management group where we want to maintain RBAC.
+Now that we have our `'appId'` we can create our service principal and also give our principal the correct `Role Based Access Control (RBAC)` permissions on our subscription or management group where we want to maintain RBAC.
 We will give our principal the RBAC/IAM roles: `Management Group Reader` and `User Access Administrator`, because we want our actions workflow script to be able to look at management groups and be able to change context as well as be able to create or amend role definitions at the scope we want to maintain.
 In my case I only want to maintain RBAC for a single subscription.
 You can change the below `--scopes` to also set the relevant permissions of the identity to a `management group` scope instead if you want to use the workflow to maintain RBAC over multiple subscriptions.

 ```powershell
 $subscriptionId="<MySubscriptionId>" # You can change this value to the subscription ID in your environment